 Make a deal where they can have access to the emails as well and if these manufacturers have an online presence, they're going to care about those emails.
 A lot.

 In any case, what I'm trying to say is that getting backlinks to your site is just one part of the equation.
 Backlinks ‘being the end-all' is a misconception we hear everyday.

 Consider your email list to be the lifeblood of your business.
 It's direct access to niche relevant people.
 Heck, you could even email them other people's content and monetize your list with ad placements.

-In the online space, everything that has people's attentions can be monetized.
-This tactic we’ve gone over today not only attracts more links to your site, but also offers the possibility to create an owned digital product.
+In the online space, everything that has people's attention can be monetized.
+This tactic we’ve gone over today not only attracts more links to your site but also offers the possibility to create an owned digital product.